preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 Optional.
 No default.

+_Credentials format_ specifies the format for the credential token {L} in terms of any username {u} and password {p} tokens.
+For example, the Devantech TCP protocol can be password protected and passwords are introduced into commands by preceeding them with a 'y' character.
+The credentials format is therefore 'y{p}'.
+Optional.
+No default.

 _Commands_ is a list of command definitions, which describes the the commands required to change the state of the device relays.
 The configuration GUI allows you to create and delete command definitions